Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Quasi-Model-Assisted Estimators

-In this paper, we introduce a model-assisted estimator adapted to nonresponse.
-It is a blend between a model-assisted estimator and a NWA estimator.
-It is constructed as follows.
-We replace the estimated function $m_s(\cdot)$, unavailable with nonresponse, by an estimator $m_r(\cdot)$ constructed from the respondents in the model-assisted estimator and we see nonresponse as a second phase of the survey.
-This yields
+In this paper, we present and study a class of estimators referred to as \textit{quasi-model-assisted estimators}.
+We adopt the terminology `quasi-model-assisted' from \cite{bea:05a} to emphasize that these estimators do not fully align with the standard definition of model-assisted estimators.
+This class is characterized by the fact that its estimators combine a model-assisted estimator with a NWA estimator.
+They are constructed as follows.

-We call this estimator the \emph{two-phase model-assisted estimator}.
-It is unknown in practice since it contains the unknown response probabilities $\{ p_k \}$.
-We borrow the idea of the NWA estimation and obtain
+First, the estimated function $\widehat{m}_s(\cdot)$ is not available in the presence of nonresponse.
+We use instead an estimator $\widehat{m}_r(\cdot)$ constructed from the respondents values $\{ (\xb_k, y_k), k \in s_r \}$ in the model-assisted estimator \eqref{estimator:diff:ms}.
+Second, we see nonresponse as a second phase of the survey and reweight the respondents with the inverse of the response probabilities.
+This gives the \textit{two-phase model-assisted estimator}

-We call this estimator the \emph{NWA model-assisted estimator} as it corresponds to a model-assisted estimator where the weights are adjusted for nonresponse.
-This estimator covers a wide range of estimators depending on the chosen working model $\xi$ and the chosen nonresponse model.
-The first term of this estimator is the population total of the predicted values $\{m_r(\xb_k)\}$.
-For most working models, this requires the values $\{\xb_k\}$ to be known for all population units.
-If this population total is unavailable, we may use a HT-type estimator of this sum, see Appendix~\ref{section:auxiliary:s}.
+This estimator contains the unknown response probabilities $ p_k $.
+We borrow the idea of the NWA estimation and use instead estimated response probabilities $\widehat{p}_k $ to obtain a \emph{quasi-model-assisted estimator}